FCCMA Policy for Support of Members-In-Transition

 e.
 Any additional training classes, activities, etc. will be the financial responsibility of the MIT attendee.

-3. Financial Assistance for MITs to Attend District Training Sessions and Audio Training:
+3. Financial Assistance for MITs to Attend Onsite Training Sessions and Audio Training:

 For MITs it is difficult, yet important, that they remain current with trends and issues; network with fellow managers; promote professional development; and have opportunities to maintain their Credentialed Manager status.
 Therefore, FCCMA will provide the following assistance for MITs:

 a.
-A once-a-year complimentary registration for attending one FCCMA district training session in their home district for up to 3 years.
+Complimentary registration to attend FCCMA onsite training sessions for up to 3 years.

 b.
 Waiver of registration for webinars for up to 3 years.